Acura RL Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for an Acura RL are $1,178 a year with full coverage.
-Comprehensive costs an estimated $220 a year, collision insurance costs $326, and liability costs $474.
-A policy with just liability insurance costs as little as $522 a year, and coverage for high-risk drivers costs around $2,542.
-Teens receive the highest rates at up to $4,596 a year.
+U.S. average insurance rates for an Acura RL are $1,178 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $220 a year, collision costs $326, and liability is estimated at $474.
+Liability-only insurance costs approximately $522 a year, with high-risk driver insurance costing $2,542 or more.
+Teenage drivers pay the highest rates at $4,596 a year or more.

 Average premium for full coverage: $1,178

-Rate estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all U.S. states and RL trim levels.
+Price estimates include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 states and RL trim levels.

-For the normal driver, prices range range from the low end price of $522 for your basic liability-only policy to a high of $2,542 for a high-risk driver policy.
+For a 40-year-old driver, Acura RL insurance prices go from as low as $522 for a discount liability-only rate to a high of $2,542 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.